alvinhh01/CA2-Stock-Prices-Analysis-/README.md

 **Feature Importance: Ranking the importance of different features used in the machine learning model to understand which factors most influence stock price predictions.**

-**Bokeh: Using Bokeh to illusrate MAANG and Microsoft stock since inception to Jan 30 2025**
+**Bokeh: Using Bokeh to illusrate Meta, Apple, Amazon, Netflix, and Google (MAANG) and Microsoft stock since inception to Jan 30 2025**

 **datasets used**